Tolerance for ambiguity: A leadership strength that systems leaders need

 A day at the sustainability dialogue of Mercedes-Benz – and why it became clear there how much modern leadership has to do with ambiguity.

-After a look at the latest Mercedes models, where sustainability goes far beyond CO₂ emissions, I had the opportunity to bring the topic to a human level with my lecture "Tolerance of Ambiguity as a Leadership Strength – Navigating in the Ambiguity of the Future": What does it mean for leadership when decisions are increasingly based not on clear data but on contradictory realities?
+After a look at the latest Mercedes models, where sustainability goes far beyond CO₂ emissions, I was allowed to present my lecture "Tolerance for Ambiguity as a Leadership Strength – Navigating in the Ambiguity of the Future" to bring the topic down to the human level: What does it mean for leadership when decisions increasingly rely not on clear data, but on contradictory realities?

-Ambiguity is not just ambiguity.
+Ambiguity is not the same as ambiguity.

 The goal was right, the intention good – and yet there remains the feeling that the effort did not have the hoped-for effect.

-The training starts with one's own perception:
+The training begins with one's own perception:

 • How do I react to ambiguity?